Calderdale Corridor Improvement Programmes Phase 1

 I wholeheartedly welcome the opportunity to remove parking on the Mayroyd section of road, may I ask if cycle lanes will be installed to help connect cycle Route 66 and the towpath and also if provision to replace the spaces lost (maybe 50 or so) will be replaced elsewhere.
 Our strategy needs to be to disuse use of the almighty car into public transport (or bike) what is your strategy for this?
 Many thanks

-Alan Truman asked almost 6 years ago
+Alan Truman asked about 6 years ago

 There are no current proposals to use the space used by parked cars for cycle lanes as part of the current submission.
 As the next stage of the project commences and all the proposals are revisited the designs will evolve with consideration given to other uses for the road space.
 44 additional spaces are being created at Hebden Bridge rail station which will replace the majority of the ‘spaces’ being lost.
 The Hebden Bridge Parking study will address the wider parking proposals for the town.